GPS Tracking and Smartphones: Your Location Can Be Tracked With Your Phone Number

 It's important to know where your phone is at all times and, most importantly, who has it.
 If someone can physically access your phone, they could install any number of malicious GPS tracking apps.
 Maintain a secure password or Face ID.
 Only share passwords with trusted individuals.

-4) Keep your phone in a Faraday sleeve.
+4) Keep your phone in a Faraday phone bag.

-Utilize a Faraday cage product when your phone is not in use.A Faraday cage is a device that is designed to block electromagnetic radiation and radio waves.
+Utilize a Faraday cagewhen your phone is not in use.A Faraday cage is a device that is designed to block electromagnetic radiation and radio waves.
 The cage consists of two or more conducting surfaces that enclose airspace between them.

-Putting your phone into a Faraday sleeve instantly cuts off ALL signals to and from your phone.
+Putting your phone into a phone bag with Faraday cage instantly cuts off ALL signals to and from your phone.
 Faraday phone sleeves make tracking impossible so long as it remains inside the sleeve.

 How to Block GPS Tracking with SLNT Products:

-If you still ask, "Can people track your phone number?" and wonder how to protect yourself, do yourself a favor and buy a Faraday product today.
+If you still ask, "Can people track your phone number?" and wonder how to protect yourself, consider using a Faraday phone bag.
 With Silent Pocket®, patented technology blocks all signals from reaching your mobile devices, creating a 'Faraday cage' around them.
 This impenetrable shield blocks radio frequency signals emitted and received by your device.
 Security doesn’t get any simpler than this.